ssbsukirat/medicine/Cardiology/Paroxysmal Supraventricular Tachycardias.md

 	- c/i in prior cardiac transplant
 	- may aggravate bronchospasm
 	- may precipitate AF --> careful use in WPW as AF may cause hemodynamic compromise
-- DIFFERENTIAL
+- DIFFERENTIAL of wide QRS tachycardia
 	- VT
+	- PSVT with bundle branch block aberrancy
+	- preexcited tachycardia
+- if AF with preexcitation --> cardioversion , procainamide , ibutilide
-	- PSVT with
+- if PSVT with aberrancy --> vagal maneuver , Adenosine